petrizhang/TRIM/README.md

 ---

 - ✅ Up to 10x faster similarity search than HNSWLIB and FAISS
-- ✅ Full-fledged top-k and range search support for HNSW and IVFPQ-RFLAT
+- ✅ Full-fledged top-k and range search support for HNSW and IVFPQ
 - ✅ Transparent speedup without changing your index files
 - ✅ Header-only library with easy-to-use python bindings